Yash-Bandal/DeltaX-Bootcamp/04_SQL/Points_To_Remember.md

-## 7 Dont Group By Aggregating Column
+## 7 Don't Group By Aggregating Column
 Do not GROUP BY the column that you're aggregating.

 WRONG